-One of the largest personnel categories, which is critical to the educational process, is classified staff.
-Custodial and maintenance, clerical and administrative, technology, food and health service, student support, and other classified staff undertake work that contributes significantly and meaningfully to the educational process of students.
-Yet, in spite of the significance of this cadre of employees, they are often left out of diversity and inclusion training.
-Moreover, on many campuses, classified staff represent a large portion of an institution's diversity demographics.
-In the end, non-academic staff are no different than faculty and students in that it is important for them to understand intergroup conflict, microaggressions, micro-affirmations, implicit bias, culture, personal identity, social identity, discrimination, intergroup cooperation, diversity terminology, and other dimensions of campus diversity and inclusion.
+Unfortunately, in spite of this significant cadre of talented employees, they are often excluded from diversity, equity, and inclusion training.
+In the end, non-academic staff are no different than faculty and students in that it is important for them to understand Inclusive Excellence, intergroup conflict, microaggressions, micro-affirmations, implicit bias, culture, personal identity, social identity, discrimination, intergroup cooperation, diversity terminology, and other dimensions of campus diversity and inclusion.

-Learning outcomes for participants of the training include understanding: 1) the dynamics of personal and group identities; 2) the benefits of diversity; 3) the negative impact of intergroup conflict on workplace dimensions and interactions; 4) strategies for improving cross-cultural relationships and communication; and 5) diversity terminology.
+Learning outcomes for workshop participants include understanding: 1) the dynamics of personal and group identities; 2) the benefits of diversity; 3) the negative impact of intergroup conflict on workplace dimensions and interactions; 4) strategies for improving cross-cultural relationships and communication; 5) diversity terminology and 6) Inclusive Excellence.